aqib-javed1119/Java-and-other-front-end-projects/Web development projects/Responsive Web design projects/Tribute page/README.md

+# Tribute Web Page

-# Made a tribute website page displaying the information of famous bollywood actor Salman Khan
+##  Made a tribute website page displaying the information of famous bollywood actor Salman Khan
 ###  • Used CSS and HTML
 ###  • Responsive Web page which is accustomed to any screen size
 ###  • Link to the project = https://cdpn.io/daniyal11355/debug/jOMObbV/yYMyLaDVjEak